gilesbowkett/wheatley/Readme.md

 Unreleased Features And/Or Sibling Project
 ------------------------------------------

 Wheatley began as part of a very ambitious initiative, to create a web business which automatically refactors bad code for a flat fee.
-Its original version has code which analyzes every line of JavaScript in a code base and identifies duplicate and highly similar functions.
+(I may actually complete this project, but it's on hold for now.)
+The original messier private repo has a bunch of additional code which analyzes every line of JavaScript in a code base and identifies duplicate and highly similar functions.

 That code shares very little code with Wheatley.
 It runs on Ruby, JavaScript, JSLint, Node, Sibilant, and Redis.
-Although Wheatley copies that code's features, using Node means the code runs **much** faster.
+Although Wheatley copies that code's features, using Node (and Redis) means the code runs **much** faster.
 Also, Wheatley has no code to systematically analyze every line of code in a code base, whereas the original project does.

 It would be unrealistic to claim I have a roadmap for this project, but if I did, releasing that code would be on it.
 It may arrive as a feature of Wheatley or as a sibling project.